rishiqwerty/rag-back/README.md

     ```
     docker run -p 8000:8000 --env-file .env rag-server-dev
     ```
-Note: Refer environment setup to fill .env file other it will throw error
+Note: Refer environment setup to fill .env file otherwise it will throw error

 **Direnv**
 - Create .envrc.local and place all the env variables